eldoghry/vts/use-cases/cancel-request.md

 4- _Confirmation and Explanation:_

-    - **Future-Dated Request:**
+**_Future-Dated Request:_**
 The system prompts the employee to confirm the cancellation.

-    - **Past-Dated Request:**
+**_Past-Dated Request:_**
-        The system prompts the employee to:
-          - Confirm the cancellation.
-          - Provide a brief explanation for the cancellation.
+The system prompts the employee to: - Confirm the cancellation. - Provide a brief explanation for the cancellation.

 **System Processing:**